Rules and Event Information

 TRIPLE CROWN & STUDIO ACHIEVEMENT

 A unique opportunity presented at Spotlight Dance Cup designed to showcase your studio’s most talented dancers!
 Register for these awards in advance or at the event.
-Applies to Competitive division only.
+Applies to Elite Gems division only.
 You may register multiple combinations for each award; however a routine may only be used once.
 Highest combined score will receive a beautiful crystal trophy.
 Additional fee applies.

 Register online.
 Completed online entries, an e-signed Terms and Conditions Agreement, and PAYMENT IN FULL must be submitted for entries to be accepted.
 Independent dancers may register for Spotlight Dance Cup; please create an online account for more details.

 - Registration Fee - Each studio/independent entry will be charged a $25 registration fee.
 This fee is waived when invoice total exceeds $2000.
 Studios that require their solo/duo/trio dancers to enter and pay independently under their studio name will be charged a $25.00 per transaction fee.
+NOTE: Independents must pay-in-full at the point of registration regardless of the date of registration.

-- Special Performance Time Request - Spotlight will accept special requests for a $20 fee per routine up to the closing deadline.
+- Special Performance Time Request - Spotlight will accept special requests for a $20 fee per routine up to the closing date.
 Payment is due at the time of request.
 Spotlight will make every effort to meet each request, however, if we are unable to do so the studio will be notified with alternatives which may include a refund for the effected routine.

 ROYALTY REWARDS PROGRAM